 Every year you’ll get a $25 credit for inflight Wi-Fi.
 This is the only American Airlines card that comes with this credit, although the CitiBusiness American Airlines card gets you 25% off inflight Wi-Fi.

 All benefits are nearly identical to what you’ll find on other American Airlines cards.
-You’ll get 25% back on eligible inflight purchases, priority boarding (Group 5) and the first checked bag free for you and up to four companions traveling on the same reservation.
+You’ll get 25% back on eligible inflight purchases, preferred boarding (Group 5) and the first checked bag free for you and up to four companions traveling on the same reservation.

 You can’t beat a welcome offer that only requires a single purchase.
 Even though the annual fee isn’t waived the first year, this is still a great deal.
 This card is issued by Barclays, so it can be harder to get approval.